waldogit/bw-mod-poc/README.md

 Type safety and service generation are great productivity boosters, and help keep the client code succinct and maintainable.

 ### Cache reuse
 More than just type safety, the aspect of *cache reuse* is where GQL as a data aggregation layer shows its true potential.
 By mapping all traffic through a shared schema, expressing navigation / manipulation in a shared cache can be unambiguous.
 This is a great way to combine a progressive user oriented page interaction with optimally tuned and aggregated data traffic.
+The approach to operate on the cache to overcome limitations in how watchqueries get updated has a poor DX.
+The original Relay approach of using Global Object Identifier access is still a superior way of having autonomous components.
+Fortunately that approach can be applied with apollo client using readFragment.
 That said, to allow the result of a mutation to be reused in a subsequent query, at present does require manual coding to properly set the cache.
 The succinct interaction we enjoy due to the code generation, makes the contrast with the verbosity of updating the cache even greater.
 But code generation is a new feature which is likely to be improved in the near future.

 ### Page load waits